When Can a Doctor Help Your Back Pain?

 What Happens When I Visit a Back Doctor?

 “We gather a full medical history of your back problems and perform detailed physical examinations,” said Dr. Guo.
-“That includes checking for tenderness, spine range of motion, strength, sensation, and reflexes.
+“That includes checking for tenderness, spine range of motion, arm or leg strength, sensation, and reflexes.
 Depending on your symptoms, we may perform provocative tests to find out what triggers your pain.
 We may order imaging studies, such as X-rays, MRIs, or CT scans.
 We may order electromyography and a nerve conduction study, which assess whether you have muscle and/or nerve problems that may cause your symptoms.
 We use all the information to help identify the cause(s) of your back pain and associated symptoms, and provide the most appropriate treatments for you.”

 What If I Don’t Want Surgery for My Back Pain?